Theatre Arts – Areas of Study

 BACHELOR OF FINE ARTS IN MUSICAL THEATRE (B.F.A.)

 This degree offers students knowledge of and training in all aspects of musical theatre within a liberal arts context in order to compete for employment opportunities in the entertainment industry where musical talent is utilized.

-- Vocal production and techniques sufficient to present complete roles in full productions.
+- Vocal production and techniques for musical theatre sufficient to present complete roles in full productions.

 - Vocal interpretation and role preparation skills that enable understanding and performance of roles in a wide variety of styles and formats.

 - Musicianship, aural, keyboard, and analytic skills.

-- Theatre skills, acting competence, script analysis, stage movement, voice and diction for the actor, auditioning techniques and related physical skills such as modern dance, ballet and jazz.
+- Theatrical skills, acting competence, script analysis, stage movement, voice and diction for the actor, auditioning techniques, and related physical skills such as ballet, jazz, modern dance, tap and dance repertoire.

 - Understanding of basic production elements such as make-up, costume, sets and props, and lighting.

 - Knowledge of the musical theatre canon, along with its history and development within the theatre.

-- Portfolio preparation of musical and non-musical material for auditions and/or graduate school.
+- Portfolio preparation of musical and non-musical repertoire for professional auditions and/or advanced studies.